 Upon the receipt of a written incident report or complaint, the Director of Student Activities (or designee) may determine that there is sufficient reason to charge the student organization with a violation of the TAMU Student Rules and Student Organization Manual protocol and if a hearing is warranted.
 If it is determined that there is not enough evidence to warrant organizational conduct action the organization president will be notified in writing of that determination and the report will be archived for one year.
-If it is determined that there is sufficient evidence to warrant an organizational accountability hearing, the Associate Director of Student Activities/ Chair Student Organization Accountability Board will assess charges applicable to the incident and initiate the process.
+If it is determined that there is sufficient evidence to warrant an organizational accountability hearing, the Student Organization Accountability Board Chair will assess charges applicable to the incident and initiate the process.